Shaukat Ali (footballer)

-Shaukat Ali (born 1964), is a Pakistani former footballer who played as a midfielder.
+Shaukat Ali (born 12 March 1964) is a Pakistani former footballer, and manager.
 He contributed to Pakistan's win for the 1989 South Asian Games title, he also played at the 1990 Asian Games.

 Club career

 In 1994, Shaukat featured in the National Youth Football Championship.
 Shaukat would go on to captain Pakistan Army on several occasions, also helping them win the National Football Championship in 1993–94 and in 1995, alongside the President PFF Cup which they won back-to-back in 2000 and 2001.
-Under his captainship, the team also won the National Games three times, In 1995, 1997, 2001.
+Under his captainship, the team also won the National Games three times, in 1995, 1997, 2001.

 International career

 Shaukat was selected for the 1989 South Asian Games, being included into the starting line-up for the final which Pakistan won against Bangladesh by 1–0.
 The next year, he played with the national team at the 1990 Asian Games, featuring as a starter in all three group stage matches.